+I met Uma for the first time in 2011 at that college.
 She changed into 23, residing in that village alone, 600km from her parents’ home in Nanjangud near Mysore.
 She was decided on as a teacher two years before and published there.
-The lush paddy fields encircling the villages’ authorities primary faculty were incongruous in the arid climate of Bijapur district.
-They have been there due to the fact Krishna fed those fields generously via the canals of one its many dams.
+The lush paddy fields encircling the villages’ authorities primary faculty were incongruous in the arid climate of the Bijapur district.
+They have been there because Krishna fed those fields generously via the canals of one of its many dams.
 In front of the one-room faculty was a small pond.
-I met Uma for the first time in 2011 at that college.

-The faculty had 25 college students, allotted equally throughout training I to V. She taught all 3 topics of the curriculum, and for all of the five classes sitting together, she turned into the most effective instructor.
+The faculty had 25 college students, allotted equally throughout training I to V. She taught all 3 topics.
+For all of the five classes sitting together, she turned into the most effective instructor.
 We had reached nearly on the give up of the college day.
 Still, her strength didn’t appear any less than that of her college students.
-When the training ended, the youngsters did no longer go away, they merely moved out and began playing as we chatted with Uma.
+When the training ended, the youngsters did no longer go away; they merely moved out and began playing as we chatted with Uma.

 Six years later, I became at a high college in a dusty city in North-East Karnataka.
 It shared a boundary wall with the city bus stand.
 Blaring horns and revving engines might be heard from any classroom.
 That is where I met Uma for the second time.
 We talked once more.

 The spring in her step that I had seen amid the paddy fields was missing, though her engagement with students seemed no much less.
 Was she jaded after eight years of being a trainer?
 Or was it just an “off day”?
 Or possibly the racket from the bus stand?
 It changed into none of this, she said.
-It changed into simply that she virtually loved teaching young kids, while with these older students she worked difficultly and did properly, however, did now not have an equal sense of fulfillment.
+It changed into simply that she virtually loved teaching young kids, while with these older students, she worked difficultly and did properly; however, she did not have an equal sense of fulfillment.

-It isn’t always that high-school instructors have perfect conditions and scintillating career potentialities, however simply that they may be a whole lot higher off.
+It isn’t always that high-school instructors have perfect conditions and scintillating career potentialities; however, they may be a lot higher off.
 The most dramatic instance of this valuation anomaly is the case of early-early life educators, the Anganwadi employees; they’re not even identified as instructors.
 Unsurprisingly, teachers of lower instructions are always searching for opportunities to transport on to the higher instructions.

-This wrong valuation of coaching roles hobbles the entire instructor management gadget—in attracting, retaining and engaging instructors in primary and middle faculties vis-à-vis high colleges.
+This wrong valuation of coaching roles hobbles the entire instructor management gadget—attracting, retaining, and engaging instructors in primary and middle faculties vis-à-vis high colleges.
 More successful people opt for better training at entry in addition to through their careers.
-This doesn’t imply that lower classes don’t have top instructors; just that on an average, the inducement structures pull instructors far from decrease instructions.
+This doesn’t imply that lower classes don’t have top instructors; just that, on average, the inducement structures pull instructors far from decrease instructions.
 This anomaly is likewise patently unfair and unjust.

+Teachers might don’t have any incentive to transport across primary to high faculties.
 The draft National Education Policy 2019 (NEP) has a slew of measures to accurate this anomaly.
-It equalizes repayment and profession potentialities throughout the lower and better training.
-Teachers might don’t have any incentive to transport across primary to high faculties.
+It equalizes repayment and professional potentialities throughout the lower and better training.
 It extends this equalization to early adolescence educators.
 It also provides for excellent running situations for all teachers.
 And it completely re-architects the qualification norms for all teachers: to a four-year top-notch integrated diploma in coaching after magnificence XII.

 These policy moves, if applied, will rework the arena of teachers in India.
-It will truly require some doing, which include a massive boom in public investment, as the NEP does advocate.
+It will truly require some doing, including a massive boom in public investment, as the NEP advocates.
 And, when it gets completed, no Uma will go away a function that she loves.
 And the maximum vital foundational years of schooling will now not lose enthusiastic and equipped educators.